 It really was.
-Talking heads are already calling it the worst blown save in World Cup history, although surely Green has competition.
+Talking heads already were calling it the worst blown save in World Cup history, although surely Green has competition.

-In almost all minutes but the 40th, England appeared the victor, scoring in the fourth minute on an across-the-grain push shot from captain Steve Gerrard and accumulating the bulk of the chances throughout.
+In almost every minute but the 40th, England appeared the victor, scoring in the fourth minute on an across-the-grain push shot from captain Steve Gerrard and accumulating the bulk of the chances throughout.

-But the U.S. received at least a half dozen heroic saves from the FIFA Man of the Match, goalie Tim Howard, who stayed on the field despite an ugly first-half collision that he deemed "agony."
+But the U.S. team received at least a half-dozen heroic saves from the FIFA Man of the Match, goalie Tim Howard, who stayed on the field despite an ugly first-half collision that he deemed "agony."

-"I guess the good thing about us is we've showed in the past that when that stuff happens to us, we don't put our heads down and pout," said U.S. defender Jay DeMerit.
+"I guess the good thing about us is we've showed in the past that when that stuff happens to us, we don't put our heads down and pout," U.S. defender Jay DeMerit said.
 "It's very easy after going down so early to say, 'Oh, here we go, it's going to be a long day.' "

-In the 40th minute, Dempsey held possession of the ball from well outside the box, turning first over his left shoulder, then over his right, looking for room.
-At last he discovered a slice of open space and tried his ambitious left-footed attempt.
+In the 40th minute, Dempsey had possession of the ball from well outside the box, turning first over his left shoulder, then over his right, looking for room.
+At last, he discovered a slice of open space and tried his ambitious left-footed attempt.
 The ball bounced twice before reaching Green, who knelt awaiting its arrival.

 Afterward, Green called it "a mistake" and said "it's one of those things you hope never happens, but that's life."

-"It's one of those things, people have been sore about the ball, and the ball is tricky," explained Gerrard.
+"It's one of those things - people have been sore about the ball, and the ball is tricky," Gerrard explained.
 "I'm sure he'll make an important save down the line for us."

-Dempsey had already begun turning for his retreat downfield.
-U.S. coach Bob Bradley swiveled his head from goal to referee to player, waiting for verification that - yes - this incredibly odd goal belonged to the U.S.
+Dempsey already had begun turning for his retreat downfield.
+U.S. coach Bob Bradley swiveled his head from goal to referee to player, waiting for verification that - yes - this incredibly odd goal belonged to the United States.

 It did.
-And it would be all the U.S. needed.
+And it would be all the U.S. team needed.